Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: The proposed framework: Lite-Mono

 where $LN$ is a layer normalization~\cite{38} operation.
-According to different channel numbers, CDC blocks and dilation rates, we design three variants of the depth encoder.
+According to different channel numbers, CDC blocks, and dilation rates, four variants of the depth encoder are designed.
 Table~\ref{table:variants} shows more details.

-\textbf{Depth decoder.} Different from using complicated up-sampling method~\cite{10} or introducing additional attention modules~\cite{18} we use a depth decoder adapted from~\cite{9}.
+\textbf{Depth decoder.} Different from using a complicated up-sampling method~\cite{10} or introducing additional attention modules~\cite{18} Lite-Mono uses a depth decoder adapted from~\cite{9}.
 As shown in Figure~\ref{fig:network} it increases the spatial dimension using bi-linear up-sampling, and uses convolutional layers to concatenate features from three stages of the encoder.
 Each up-sampling block follows a prediction head to output the inverse depth map at full, $\frac{1}{2}$, and $\frac{1}{4}$ resolution, respectively.